jservonnat/C-ESM-EP/Documentation/libIGCM_guide.rst

     `idrcontmgr cp /gpfswork/rech/psl/commun/Tools/cesmep_environment/<file>`

-where <file> is the most recent file there (ask your C-ESM-EP guru in case of trouble)
+ where <file> is the most recent '.sif' file there (ask your C-ESM-EP guru in case of trouble)

 This should be done only once by each user.
 The paths above are correct at the time of writing and may change in the future.

 You have also to make sure that you are allowed to use the Thredds.
 Please test it using commad thredds_cp.

-On Spirit, there is no need for such an init phase; however, you have to take care of the C-ESM-EP version you use (see below, § 'How it works')
+On Spirit, there is no need for such an init phase.

 Settings: